JustinasBliujus/Task-Two/README.md

 # V0.1 #

-This project version is a simple c++ application.
+This version of the project is a simple c++ application.
 It calculates final grade of a student using average or median, with an option to generate random grades.
 It uses input from console.